xataio/cnpg-i-scale-to-zero/doc/development.md

 1. **Sidecar Injection**: When a PostgreSQL pod is created, the plugin injects a sidecar container that monitors database activity.

-2. **Primary Pod Only**: The sidecar only runs monitoring on the primary PostgreSQL instance to avoid conflicts and ensure consistent behavior.

-3. **Activity Monitoring**: The sidecar periodically connects to PostgreSQL to check open database connections.
+2. **Activity Monitoring**: The sidecar periodically connects to PostgreSQL to check open database connections.

-4. **Hibernation**: When the cluster has been inactive for the configured duration, the sidecar sets the `cnpg.io/hibernation` annotation on the cluster, causing CloudNativePG to scale it down to zero replicas.
+3. **Hibernation**: When the cluster has been inactive for the configured duration, the primary sidecar sets the `cnpg.io/hibernation` annotation on the cluster, causing CloudNativePG to scale it down to zero replicas.

-5. **Scheduled Backup Management**: After hibernating a cluster, the sidecar automatically pauses any associated scheduled backups to prevent backup operations from failing on hibernated clusters.
+4. **Scheduled Backup Management**: After hibernating a cluster, the sidecar automatically pauses any associated scheduled backups to prevent backup operations from failing on hibernated clusters.